secretstartups/handbook/content/handbook/sales/field-operations/sales-operations/deal-desk.md

 Contract Resets are used to perform an "Early Renewal" - i.e. start a new 12 month subscription before the renewal date.
 They can also be used if a customer needs to change a billing date or would like to change the term length, mid term.
 Contract reset can only be requested via the same party that originally purchased the subscription.

-- Open the related open Renewal opportunity and click the **“New Quote”** button.
+- Open the related open Renewal opportunity and click the **"New Quote"** button.
 - This button launches the first of two pages in the quoting experience: The Billing Accounts and Subscriptions page.
 You have two options to create a new subscription quote on this page:

   - If the customer has an existing Billing Account, and you intend to sell a new subscription using the same Sold To Contact listed under the Billing Account, select the applicable Billing Account and click "New Quote."